 Food notes: For a light breakfast (you want fuel for your mural walk, but need to save room for a taco lunch) head over to either Tartine Bakery or Arizmendi for delicious carbs that come in both sweet and savory options.
 For lunch, make your way to either La Taqueria or El Farolito for a massive SF mission burrito.

 Transportation notes: Hop on the BART at either 16th and Mission or 24th and Mission to zip up to the Castro.

 In the afternoon, head over to the Castro, and walk along the rainbow-hued streets that make up one of the largest gay neighborhoods in the country.
 Stop by significant landmarks like the Castro Theater (worth stopping by for a sing-along movie or performance by the SF Gay Men’s Chorus) and Harvey Milk’s House.

 Food notes: For dinner Sushi Time is a tiny underground restaurant that serves consistently good rolls, including the Barbie roll (salmon with lemon slices on top).
 For American comfort food, Starbelly is a sure hit.
 La Mediterranee is delightful for Mediterranean.

 Day 4: Golden Gate Park/Sutro Baths/Land’s End

 Golden Gate Park

 Rent a paddleboat at Stow Lake and make your way around this scenic spot and get some exercise while you’re at it.
 On land, you can rent bikes or surrey bikes for a few hours behind the bandshell at the Music Concourse near the DeYoung Museum and Academy of Science (both museums worth a stop on their own).
-The park is closed on Sundays to cars, which makes it the best time to rent a bike and use all the main roads.
+Golden Gate Park is closed on Sundays to cars, which makes it the best time to rent a bike and use all the main roads.
 If you still have time (and stamina), the Botanical Gardens and Japanese Tea Garden are worth checking out as well.